junksamiad/template-sender-engine/lld/channel-router/channel-router-documentation-v1.0.md

    - Allowed channels (to validate the requested channel is permitted)

 2. **Channel-Specific Configuration**:
-   - For WhatsApp: Reference to WhatsApp credentials in Secrets Manager
+   - For WhatsApp: Reference to WhatsApp credentials in Secrets Manager and company WhatsApp phone number
    - For Email: Reference to Email credentials in Secrets Manager
    - For SMS: Reference to SMS credentials in Secrets Manager